 Subsequent investigation using surveys and reason-aloud interview techniques revealed that trust, willingness-to-follow, and optimism-for-learning indicators were strongly affected by how the student perceived the educators credibility and teaching style, wholly informed by that about-me introduction.
 Students reported these factors affected their learning actions, time spent, and degree of effort.

-That framework forms the basis of my webinar Don’t let your ‘about me’ educator intro block student engagement (see here).
+That framework forms the basis of my professional development offering Don’t let your ‘about me’ educator intro block student engagement.